Inventory, 12 ct : 9.94

 Cape gooseberries are globular fruits, averaging 1 to 2 centimeters in diameter, and are encased in a green to tan, papery husk that forms an inflated, lantern shape.
 The skin of the fruit is initially waxy and slightly sticky when removed from the husk, giving way to a smooth and taut consistency.
 The skin also transitions from green to orange-yellow when ripe.
 Underneath the surface, the flesh is aqueous, soft, yellow-orange, and filled with many small, crunchy, and edible, cream-colored seeds.
 Cape gooseberries have a sweet-tart flavor that is reminiscent of a cherry tomato crossed with tangy notes of pineapple, mango, vanilla, strawberry, and Meyer lemon.

-Cape gooseberries are available year-round, with peak season in the late summer and fall.
+Cape gooseberries are available year-round, with a peak season in the late summer through fall.